 Even though you can buy “canned” food at the store, home canning uses glass jars.
 Most people could not afford the expensive machinery that food manufacturers use to can food for stores.
 Instead, they use glass jars with seals and reusable lids.

 Home canning got started long ago before the days of food preservatives and refrigeration.
-People needed a way to preserve foods and keep them from spoiling from exposure to mold, yeast and bacteria.
+People needed a way to preserve foods to keep them from spoiling from exposure to mold, yeast, and bacteria.

 Over time, people discovered that they could heat foods to a temperature hot enough to kill bacteria.
 They would then seal the heated food in an airtight container, and it would stay edible for months, if not years.